Poppy (singer): 2024–present: Negative Spaces and Empty Hands

 On September 2, 2025, Poppy performed an unreleased track, titled "Bruised Sky", in Worcester, Massachusetts.
-On September 4, 2025, Poppy released a collaboration single titled, "End of You", with Courtney LaPlante of Spiritbox and Amy Lee of Evanescence.
-On October 23, 2025, Poppy released the single "Unravel".
-On October 27, Poppy announced a United Kingdom, Europe, and Australia tour titled the Constantly Nowhere tour, with tour dates from January to April 2026 announced.
+On September 4, 2025, she released a collaboration single titled, "End of You", with Courtney LaPlante of Spiritbox and Amy Lee of Evanescence.
+On October 23, 2025, Poppy released the single "Unravel". before announcing an upcoming tour on October 27, with tour dates from January to April 2026 in Europe and Australia.